sillygoose/mme-record/README.md

     pip3 install -e .
 ```

 2. The YAML configuration search starts in the current directory and looks in each parent directory up to your home directory for it (or just the current directory if you are not running in a user profile).
-Edit `mme.yaml` to set the desired **Playback** and **Record** options.
+Edit `mme.yaml` to set the desired **Playback** and **Record** options as well as InfluxDB options i yoy wish to log **Record** to a database.

 #
 <a id='running'></a>
 ## Running **Record**
+I use a Tailscale client on Raspberry Pi and on the InfluxDB host so you have a static IP.
+Tailscale is an excellent WireGuard implementation and allows me to open an SSH session or write to the database server on my home network no matter where the car is.
+At home I plug into a wired network or use WiFi, on the road I connect to a cell phone serving as a hotspot and nothing would work without the services provided by Tailscale.

 You can run **Record** from the command line via SSH, using a VS Code remote connection, or at startup using a script.
-Using a script is the most useful since no internet connection is needed, the project has the script `run_record.sh` that can be used for this purpose.
+The project has the script `run_record.sh` that can be used for this purpose to allow data collection without an SSH or other connection.

 I run Ubuntu 20.04 LTS on my Raspberry Pi so the following instructions are tailored for this OS: